- 24-hour coverage

 Preventive care programs designed to determine if a health condition is present even if a member has not experienced symptoms of the problem.

-A television series that features panels of doctors, patients and related experts tackling real-life complex medical cases.
+Second Opinion is a television series that features panels of doctors, patients and related experts tackling real-life complex medical cases.

 Although the size limit of each MCO (managed care organization) may vary, a small group generally refers to a group containing at least two and less than a hundred members for which health coverage is provided by the group sponsor.